quicwg/multipath/draft-ietf-quic-multipath.md

 While endpoints assign a connection ID to a specific sending 4-tuple, networks events such as NAT rebinding may make the packet's receiver observe a different 4-tuple.
-Though it changes the 4-tuple of the path, the connection ID remains the same, and so the related path identifier.
+This changes the 4-tuple of the path but the connection ID remains the same, and so the related path identifier.
 Servers observing a 4-tuple change will perform path validation (see {{Section 9 of QUIC-TRANSPORT}}).